 So… you now know there is some level of pressure involved with opting for debt settlement.
 I am sharing this with you because it is the responsible thing to do – even if it worries you.
 Debt settlement is not for everyone.
 Don’t enter the race if you are worried you cannot finish it.

 Let’s get started with the meaty part of the debt settlement process.
-In the next section, I will cover the math and the critical timing that you will want to know about when settling credit card debts.
+In the next section, I will cover the math and the critical timing that you will want to know about when settling credit card debt.

 Continue on with the next section of the CRN Debt Settlement Guide with How to Settle Credit Card Debt Quickly.